 Ferraro_Epa/ShutterstockOn Pasqua (“Easter” in Italian), residents of Florence celebrate a 350-year-old tradition called scoppio del carro, which means “explosion of the cart.”
 A centuries-old cart is loaded with fireworks and pulled in front of the Duomo, where spectators watch the pyrotechnics go off.
 It’s meant to be a sign of peace and a good year ahead.
 South of Florence is the town Panicale, where the big celebration happens the day after Easter (called Pasquetta, or little Easter).
 Locals gather for the annual Ruzzolone, a competition that involves rolling huge wheels of Ruzzola cheese around the perimeter of the village.
 Do you know how to use these Italian phrases?

 Epa/REX/ShutterstockThe day before Easter, families prepare a “blessing basket.”
 It’s filled with colored eggs, sausages, bread, and other important food and taken to church to be blessed.
 In Polish culture, Lent isn’t over until a priest blesses this basket.
 Like their Italian neighbors, the Polish save their most notable tradition for the day after Easter: Smigus Dyngus.
 Young boys try to get girls (and each other) wet with water guns, buckets of water, and any other means they can think of.
 Legend has it that girls who get soaked will marry within the year.
-(You’ll never guess who invented the Super Soaker.)
+Make these 19 homemade egg dyes part of your Easter traditions.

 Content continues below ad